cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 - type: software, legacy
 ===

-Today I implemented WebSocket support for the [Stealth Browser](https://github.com/cookiengineer/stealth-browser).
+Today I implemented WebSocket support for [Stealth](https://github.com/cookiengineer/stealth).

 But, I soon came to realize that when implementing WebSockets from scratch that there is no go-to-and-know-everything resource